TheLartians/ModernCppStarter/README.md

 ### Adjust the template to your needs

-- Use this repo [as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and replace all occurrences of "Greeter" in [both](test/CMakeLists.txt) [CMakeLists.txt](CMakeLists.txt) with the name of your project
+- Use this repo [as a template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and replace all occurrences of "Greeter" in the relevant CMakeLists.txt with the name of your project
 - Replace the source files with your own
 - For single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
 - Add your project's codecov token to your project's github secrets under `CODECOV_TOKEN`
 - Happy coding!

+Remember to eventually remove any unused files, such as the standalone directory or irrelevant tests for your project.

 ### Build and run the standalone target